CharlesCollas/Worldmap/README.md

 # Worldmap

-Prints a world map generated with the jquery plugin jvectormap and information contained in a database when clicking on a country.
+Prints a world map generated with the jQuery plugin Jvectormap and information contained in a database when clicking on a country.

 ## Installation